 - Bamboo Proverbs

-PHOTO CREDIT: Panda bear chewing on some bamboo (Unsplash)
+PHOTO CREDIT: Giant Panda chewing up some delicious bamboo (Unsplash)